Kristin A. GossAssociate Professor of Public Policy and Political Science

 Goss grew up near Denver, where she developed a passion for figure skating and animal welfare.
 Before entering academe, she was a Washington-based journalist for six years covering non-profit organizations and foundations for The Chronicle of Philanthropy.
 She has served as a consultant to two government agencies: the U.S. Agency for International Development (San José, Costa Rica, 1995); and the Corporation for National and Community Service (Washington, D.C., 2002-2003).
 Her earliest political memory is of Watergate, which her parents defined as “a hotel in Washington.”

 Goss splits her time between Durham and Arlington, VA.
-During 2008-09, she is a visiting scholar in the Department of Public and International Affairs at George Mason University.
+During 2008-09, she was a visiting scholar in the Department of Public and International Affairs at George Mason University.
 She also serves as vice president of the League of Women Voters of Arlington.